-In 2020, however, we implemented a new method called donor after circulatory death (DCD), which uses a new portable organ care system that keeps the heart viable longer, improving access to donor hearts.
+In 2020, we implemented a new method of heart organ recovery called donation after circulatory death (DCD).
+This method improves access to donor hearts.
 UC San Diego Health ranked #2 in the nation for DCD heart transplant volume in 2021, performing 36 DCD heart transplants.

-When all other treatment options have failed in people with both heart and lung failure, a combined heart-lung transplant is needed.
+When all other treatment options have failed in people with both heart and lung failure, a combined heart-lung transplant may be needed.

 Conditions that most often need a heart-lung transplant include:

 - Congenital heart disease (birth defects of the heart that affect the lungs)

 Our heart transplant team works closely with UC San Diego Health's lung transplant program to provide excellent patient care.
 Our lung transplant surgeons are experts in single lung, double lung and combination heart-lung transplantations.

 We are the only hospital performing heart-lung and heart-liver transplants in San Diego County.
 We also perform heart-kidney transplants and other multi-organ procedures.

 Paying for Your Transplant